Breaking Through Online Learning Challenges in the Growing Teaching Landscape

 1. Limited technical knowledge

-Solution: Embrace user-friendly tools.
-Look for an online teaching platform with an intuitive interface that requires minimal technical knowledge.
-Consider platforms that offer pre-made templates and resources, specifically designed to empower educators who are new to the online teaching world.
+How to cope - Embrace user-friendly tools.
+Look for an online learning platform with an intuitive interface that requires minimal technical knowledge.
+Consider platforms that offer pre-made templates and resources, specifically designed to empower students who are new to the online teaching world.

 a woman sitting at a desk in front of her laptop with her head in her hands